 Airbnb doesn’t have strict regulations for photos, but they do offer size and style guides.
 Airbnb recommends that hosts take pictures in a width-to-length aspect ratio of 3:2, with a minimum resolution of 1024 x 683px.

-If you are shooting with a camera, make sure the camera is digital with adjustable settings that you can alter to your requirements.
+If you are shooting with a professional camera, make sure the camera is digital with adjustable settings that you can alter to your requirements.
 It’s also best to have a tripod that you can balance your camera on.
 This will allow your Airbnb photos to come out clear and crisp, as you won’t be straining to hold your camera steady.
-If you’re shooting with a cellphone, it would also be ideal to have some sort of stand to place your cellphone on to capture steady photos.
+If you’re shooting with a cellphone, it would also be ideal to have some sort of stand to place your cell phone on to capture steady photos.